Open-ISP/.github/profile/README.md

-*_An accessible and transparent electricity system model based on the Australian Energy Market Operator’s ‘Integrated System Plan’._*

 ## Overview

 This project aims to provide open and accessible energy modelling tools that enable high-quality research and analysis of potential energy transition pathways for Australia’s National Electricity Market (NEM).